 11. Try Taking Lecithin.

-Lecithin is a common food additive that many women take for recurrent clogged ducts.
+is a common food additive that many people take for recurrent clogged ducts.
 It is thought to help by making the milk less “sticky,” and therefore flow more easily.

 Have you struggled with pumping taking too long?
-Do you have any tricks for how to speed up milk flow?
+Do you have any tricks for how to pump breast milk faster?

 References- Bonyata, Kelly, IBCLC.
 “Lecithin treatment for recurrent plugged ducts.” https://kellymom.com/nutrition/vitamins/lecithin/